Question

 individual vowel counts, and lengthenings then based on this are equal to two,

 four, or six vowel counts.
-An example

 would be in the second and third aayaat of surah Al-Faatihah: